Our Staff

 Legal Services Coordinator, Special Projects

 Navid serves as a Legal Service Coordinator with our Project: Afghan Legal Assistance (PALA) team.
-He provides legal support for newly-arrived Afghan refugees by supporting PALA attorneys with data collection, arranging interpreters, handling translation requests, organizing legal clinics and client check-ins, and other tasks.
+He provides legal support for the newly arrived Afghans in the U.S. by assisting the PALA team and attorneys with screenings, research, coordinating interpreters, handling translation requests, organizing legal clinics and client check-ins to name a few of his day-to-day tasks.

 About